-Currently pregnant women and children below 18 years of age will not be vaccinated.
-People with history of severe allergy to the ingredients of the vaccines should not be vaccinated with COVID-19 vaccines.
+Children below 18 years of age will not be vaccinated unless with Pfizer-BioNTech COVID-19 Vaccine which can be given to children in Ghana from 15 years of age.
+People with history of severe allergy to any of the ingredients of the vaccines should not be vaccinated.